ABOUT THE COUNCIL

 The Council does not take policy positions.
 As part of its array of activities, the Council conducts research and convenes independent task forces composed of Council members who produce reports with findings and policy recommendations on matters of concern.
 The findings and conclusions in this research report are those of the authors alone.
 They were not subject to the approval of the Council’s Board of Directors or its Board of Trustees.

-The Council’s Crime Bill project is coordinated by BOTEC Analysis Corp., a research and consulting firm that develops solutions to issues in public policy, particularly in the areas of crime, justice, and drug policy.
+The Council’s Crime Bill project is led by Dr. Richard Rosenfeld of the University of Missouri-St. Louis, former president of the American Society of Criminology.
+It was produced with the assistance of BOTEC Analysis Corp., a research and consulting firm that develops solutions to issues in public policy, particularly in the areas of crime, justice, and drug policy.
 BOTEC was founded and led until recently by Mark A.R.
 Kleiman, who died on July 21, 2019.
 The project is indebted to his relentless pursuit of crime control and justice.
 We also thank BOTEC Director of Business Operations Clarissa Manning for her leadership.

-This report benefited from the expertise of our members, including Roy Austin, Marissa Dodson, Mark Holden, Gil Kerlikowske, Louis Reed, Laurie Robinson, David Safavian, Donald Stern and Sally Yates.
+The reports in this series benefited from the expertise of our members, including Roy Austin, Marissa Dodson, Mark Holden, Gil Kerlikowske, Nancy La Vigne, Louis Reed, Laurie Robinson, David Safavian, Donald Stern, and Sally Yates.
 Although the reviewers provided many constructive comments and suggestions, they were not asked to endorse the findings or conclusions.

 ABOUT THE COVER